 Best for Active Travelers: Sundance Resort, Sundance, Utah

 Founded by Robert Redford in 1969, this idyllic mountain resort is a haven for active travelers any time of the year.
 In the summer, it’s all about hiking the Alpine trails, rafting the Provo river, and, of course, taking advantage of Park City’s legendary golf courses.
-In the winter, the best cross-country trails and Park City ski resorts are just minutes away.
+In the winter, the best Park City ski resorts are less than an hour away.
 If the two of you work up a sweat, you can always come back to the spa for a hot stone couples massage.
 As far as the rooms, this resort delivers some seriously luxurious mountain romance with stone fireplaces, wood-paneled walls, exposed beams, soaking tubs, and Native American art.
 For dinner, the resort’s iconic Tree Room is one of the best fine dining experiences in Utah—the elk loin with fennel, pecans, and golden raisins is an indulgent favorite.
 The two of you may never want to leave the mountains.

 Best for Skiers: Ritz-Carlton, Bachelor Gulch, Colorado